PhD Program in English Language and Literature

 Document Identification: Please do not put your social security number on any documents.

 Review Process: Application review begins after the submission deadline.
-Notification of admissions decisions will be made by email or by telephone by the end of February.
+Notification of admissions decisions will be made by email by the end of February.

 Visiting: The department does not offer pre-admission visits or interviews.
 Admitted applicants will be invited to visit the department, attend graduate seminars and meet with faculty and students before making the decision to enroll.

-Transfer Credits: Students matriculating with an MA may, at the discretion of the director of graduate studies, receive credit for up to three courses.
+Transfer Credits: Students matriculating with an MA degree may, at the discretion of the Director of Graduate Studies, receive credit for up to three courses once they begin our program.

 For Further Information